Short Simple Geodesic Loops on a 2-Sphere: Results

-We now address the second claim.
-If $L(\gamma_{i})=0$, then $\gamma_{i}$ is a point curve and hence $\gamma_j$ is a point curve for all $j>i$.
-If $L(\gamma_{i})>0$ and $\gamma_i$ is not of the desired form, then, as in the proof of the first claim, an application of the modified disk flow will produce a strictly shorter curve.
-However, this contradicts the fact that $L(\gamma_{i})=L(\gamma_{i+1})$. \end{proof} From now on, we will let $\gamma_\infty$ denote the limit of a choice of such a subsequence $\gamma_i$ from the statement of Lemma \ref{lemma:modified_disk_flow}.
+breaks, where $n$ is the number of metric balls in our cover.
+By inducting on $i$, we see that $k_{i+1}$ depends only on $\gamma_0$ and our choice of metric ball cover. \end{proof} From now on, we will let $\gamma_\infty$ denote the limit of a choice of such a subsequence $\gamma_i$ from the statement of Lemma \ref{lemma:modified_disk_flow}.
 Our ultimate goal is to find two geometrically distinct geodesic loops based at $p$.
 Thus we want to prove that if $\gamma_\infty$ is non-trivial, it is not given by iterating a single loop multiple times.
-This is shown in the following two lemmas. \begin{lemma} Let $\gamma$ be a $p$-admissible loop.
-If $\gamma_\infty$ is given by iterating only the (simple) geodesic loops $\eta$ and $-\eta$, then in fact either $\gamma_\infty=\eta^a$ or $\gamma_\infty=-\eta^a$ for some $a\geq 1$. \end{lemma} \begin{proof} Without loss of generality, orient $\eta$ so that the first loop of $\gamma_\infty$ is $\eta$.
+This is shown in the following two lemmas. \begin{lemma} Let $\gamma$ be a $p$-admissible loop and let $\eta$ be a simple geodesic loop.
+If $\gamma_\infty$ is a concatenation of multiple copies of $\eta$ and $-\eta$, then in fact either $\gamma_\infty=\eta^a$ or $\gamma_\infty=-\eta^a$ for some $a\geq 1$. \end{lemma} \begin{proof} Without loss of generality, orient $\eta$ so that the first loop of $\gamma_\infty$ is $\eta$.
 We will show that no arc of $\gamma_\infty$ is given by $\eta*-\eta$, and hence that $\gamma_\infty=\eta^a$ for some $a\geq 1$.
 Suppose instead that some arc converged to $\eta*-\eta$.
 Consider an arc of the form $\eta\mid_{[0,s]}*-\eta\mid_{[0,s]}$ for some small $s$.
 No such arc is geodesic and no such arc is arbitrarily well-approximated by a geodesic.
 Therefore the arcs of $\gamma_i$ that converge to $\eta\mid_{[0,s]}*-\eta\mid_{[0,s]}$ (or at least the portion lying in $B_1\setminus\cup_{i>1}B_i$) must consist of pairs of geodesic rays through $p$.
 However, the fact that they are rays at all means that they must bound a convex sector that encloses the arc of $\gamma_i\cap B_1$ passing through $\gamma_i(0)$.
 Let this sector have angle $\theta_i$.
 Necessarily, $\theta_i$ must tend to 0, which we will show leads to a contradiction.
 We will consider two cases: when the final loop of $\gamma_\infty$ is $\eta$, and when it is $-\eta$.